Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 - Your baby appears unusually stiff or, conversely, overly floppy in their limbs and trunk (indicating potential issues with muscle tone).

-- Frequent falls or clumsiness while moving might suggest problems with coordination and gross motor skills.
+- Frequent falls or clumsiness while moving suggest problems with coordination and gross motor skills.

 - The child exhibits an asymmetrical crawl or avoids crawling altogether, preferring to scoot on their buttocks or prevent movement.